 So what belief is it that enables us to continue yielding to our sinful nature and remain standing in the holy place?

-We are in deception in America, and I don't know if we ever will be able to come to the truth of the Bible.
+We are in deception in America, and I don’t know whether we will ever be able to come to the truth of the Bible.
 Will God in His mercy open our eyes?
-Or are we going to have to suffer greatly before we will repent of our love of money, perverse sexual behavior, love of ease and pleasure, and addiction to entertainment?
+Or must we suffer greatly before we will repent of our love of money, perverse sexual behavior, love of ease and pleasure, and addiction to entertainment?

 He will receive blessing from the LORD and vindication from God his Savior.
-(Psalms 24:5)
+(Psalm 24:5)

 Put to death, therefore, whatever belongs to your earthly nature: sexual immorality, impurity, lust, evil desires and greed, which is idolatry.
 Because of these, the wrath of God is coming.
 (Colossians 3:5,6)

 Such is the generation of those who seek him, who seek your face, O God of Jacob.
 Selah.
-(Psalms 24:6)
+(Psalm 24:6)

 Since we always are making mistakes, getting off the track, blundering along, we absolutely must seek God with all our heart at all times.
-Not to do so is to end up in a spiritual wasteland, although we have "accepted Christ."
+Not to do so is to end up in a spiritual wasteland, even though we have “accepted Christ.”